Flo Hyman: Early life and education

-She graduated from Morningside High School in Inglewood, California and then attended El Camino College for one year before transferring to the University of Houston as that school's first female scholarship athlete.
+Hyman graduated from Morningside High School in Inglewood, California, and then attended El Camino College for one year before transferring to the University of Houston as that school's first female scholarship athlete.
 She spent three years there and led the Houston Cougars to two top-five national finishes, but did not complete her final year, instead focusing her attention on her volleyball career.
 Hyman said she would graduate once her volleyball career was over and that "You can go to school when you're 60.
 You're only young once, and you can only do this once".

-While at Houston, she was the first ever winner of the Broderick Award (now the Honda Sports Award) as the nation's best female collegiate volleyball player in 1977.
+While at Houston, Hyman was the first person to win the Broderick Award (Honda Sports Award) as the nation's best female collegiate volleyball player in 1977.

 Contribution to volleyball

 "I had to learn to be honest with myself.
 I had to recognize my pain threshold.
 When I hit the floor, I have to realize it's not as if I broke a bone.
 Pushing yourself over the barrier is a habit.
 I know I can do it and try something else crazy.
 If you want to win the war, you've got to pay the price."

 Hyman left Houston to play for the national team, based in Colorado.
 When Flo joined, the squad was sorely in need of leadership.
 Operating without a coach, it had a host of talented players with no one at the helm to guide them.

-In 1975 the U.S. team floundered through qualifying rounds for the 1976 Olympic games and failed to make it.
-In 1977 the team finished fifth at the World Championships.
+In 1975, the U.S. team floundered through qualifying rounds for the 1976 Olympics and failed to make it.
+In 1977, the team finished fifth at the World Championships.
 Hyman and her teammates looked forward to qualifying for and playing in the 1980 Olympics, but their dreams were curtailed when the United States boycotted the Moscow games.

 Hyman played in the 1981 World Cup and the 1982 World Championship, when the US won the bronze medal.
-A speciality of Hyman was the "Flying Clutchman", a fast, hard-impacting volleyball spike that travels at 110 mph (180 km/h).
-It was perfected under Dr. Gideon Ariel, a former 1960 and 1964 Israeli Olympic shot putter in Coto de Caza, California.
+Hyman's powerful spike was referred to as the "Flying Clutchman".
 At the 1984 Olympics, Hyman, by now both the tallest and oldest member of the team, led the US to the silver medal, beaten by China in the final.
 The United States had defeated them earlier in the tournament.